MajaLinder/SEMFIRE/README.md

 - A checkbox to select the type of labels for percentage, value and category,
 - A radio button to show labels for "all", "marked rows" and "none"
 - A option for users to choose between a linear and logarithmic scale,
-- Flexible labels on the value axis to display larger numbers.
+- Flexible labels on the value axis to display larger numbers,
+- Color settings for cumulative and cutoff lines,
+- Removing axes through canvas settings.

 ## How to get started (with development server)